 1. Treat your website as your shop window on the high street.
 It may be the principal way in which your customers and potential customers see and engage with your business, so make the most of it.
-Today branding and corporate identity flow as much or more from your website than from your premises, stationary or brochures.
+Today branding and corporate identity flow as much or more from your website than from your premises, stationery or brochures.

 2. Constantly remind yourself what your services and products are, and specifically what needs they fulfil to the markets you serve.
 Also ask yourself who precisely are the people your products is targeted at, and combine these with the imagery and content of the website so the pages talk to those clients and markets.

 3. Take the time to regularly update your site’s content.
-This is important, because the vast majority of web site owners do not keep their sites up to date.
+This is important because the vast majority of web site owners do not keep their sites up to date.
 Because the site is your shop front, if you care for it and devote adequate resources to ensure you do, it will pay off.
-Your clients and Google will both notice that yours is an active business, and one that is actually doing something.
-Google will also see you are updating the content, and will visit your site more often, update your listings more often, and potentially improve your Google ranking and site’s Page Rank as a result.
+Your clients and Google will both notice that yours is an active business and one that is actually doing something.
+Google will also see you are updating the content and will visit your site more often, update your listings more often, and potentially improve your Google ranking and site’s Page Rank as a result.

 4. Write content for the website that is specifically targeted at the main search phrases that people will use on Google.
 These can be targeted at specific products or services, the customer ‘need’ that is being fulfilled, or the geographical areas where you most wish to do business.

 5. Develop a strategy for marketing your website, and discuss and agree short, medium and long term goals with your web developer or Search Engine Optimisation (SEO)/web marketing specialist, like Freetimers.
 Once the strategy is developed, make sure you can fund it.
 SEO and marketing on the Internet used to be inexpensive or even free, but now, those days are largely gone, and to be successful you should expect to have to pay for it.
 Be careful about who you appoint to do your SEO, there are basic rules to follow, but it is almost as much an art as a science.
-Make sure they have a track record, and can demonstrate it.
-Many web designers know very little about SEO, and note that rudimentary optimisation of title and meta tags will be very limited in the effect they will generate on their own.
+Make sure they have a track record and can demonstrate it.
+Many web designers know very little about SEO and note that rudimentary optimisation of title and meta tags will be very limited in the effect they will generate on their own.
 Never, ever, believe anyone who guarantees top results.
 Google constantly changes what it does, so NO ONE can be certain what it will do tomorrow, let alone next year.
-Remember that SEO and some other forms of web marketing (like Google Adwords) are much more highly targeted than off-line advertising, because people who have the need for your product or service are actively searching for you.
+Remember that SEO and some other forms of web marketing (like Google Adwords) are much more highly targeted than off-line advertising because people who have the need for your product or service are actively searching for you.
 This means that generally, you will get more bang for your buck on the internet than advertising in a magazine, for example.
 We’ve seen a lot of people waste a lot of money on un-targeted offline advertising, only to find later that SEO or Adwords were much better and cheaper.
-The site needs to be up to the task however!
+The site needs to be up to the task, however!